 How to report stolen and abandoned supermarket trolleys in Australia

-Most Australians care for their beautiful country and would agree that abandoned shopping trolleys are not just making streets and local surrounds look untidy and neglected, but also can become an environmental hazard to bushland, creeks and waterways and pose a danger on the roads.
+Most Australians care for their beautiful country and would agree that abandoned shopping carts are not just making streets and local surrounds look untidy and neglected, but also can become an environmental hazard to bushland, creeks and waterways, and pose a danger on the roads for traffic and pedestrians.

-Luckily, besides always returning your the trolley to the supermarket’s trolley bay, there is a an easy way to contribute to neatness of Australia: report any lost, stolen or abandoned trolleys to the trolley collection service using the following links:
+Luckily, in addition to always returning your own trolley to the trolley bay, there is an easy way to help Australian environment: report any lost, stolen or abandoned shopping trolleys to the collector services using the following contacts:

 Food For Less

-Privacy tip: giving your contact details in the report form is optional and only required if you want to participate in the prize draw.
-Otherwise, just fill the trolley details, leave your contact details blank, tick “I accept the Terms and Conditions” and enter the captcha code.
+Privacy tip: your contact details are only required if you want to participate in the prize draw.
+Otherwise just enter the trolley info, leave your contact details blank, tick “I accept the Terms and Conditions” and enter the captcha if asked

-I have the above links in my web browser bookmarks and use them to report every trolley I see left outside any shop’s premises.
+You can add the above links to your web browser bookmarks and use them to report any trolley you see outside shopping premises.

 The reports are forwarded to collection teams around the country.
 The trolley collection services retrieve the trolleys and return them to the relevant store.
-Reporting a trolley, which would otherwise have to be replaced, helps reduce waste and costs that otherwise would have been passed onto customers.
+Reporting trolleys not only reduces waste, but also decreases trolley replacement costs, which are eventually passed onto customers.

-Thank you for your collaboration and care for Australia.
+Thank you for your collaboration and your care for Australia.